Seronsecurity/advmlthreatmatrix/readme.md

 **Join our Mailing List**

-- For discussions around Adversarial ML Threat Matrix, we invite everyone to join our Google Group [here](https://groups.google.com/forum/#!forum/advmlthreatmatrix/join)
+- For discussions around Adversarial ML Threat Matrix, we invite everyone to join our Google Group [here](https://groups.google.com/forum/#!forum/advmlthreatmatrix/join).
 - Note: Google Groups generally defaults to your personal email.
-If you would rather access this forum using your corporate email (as opposed to your gmail)
+If you would rather access this forum using your corporate email (as opposed to your gmail).
   - Open your browser in Incognito mode.
   - Once you sign up with your corporate, and complete captcha, you may get an error.
 Ignore it!
 There is also no confirmation email that you joined the group.
   - Also most email clients route emails from Google Groups into "Other"/"Spam"/"Forums" folder.
 So, you may want to create a rule in your email client to have these emails go  into your inbox instead.

  ## Contact Us
-For corrections and improvement or to contribute a case study, see [Feedback](#feedback-and-getting-involved)
+For corrections and improvement or to contribute a case study, see [Feedback](#feedback-and-getting-involved).

 -  For general questions/comments/discussion, our public email group is advmlthreatmatrix@googlegroups.com.
 This emails all the members of the distribution group.
 For specific questions regarding contributing new case studies, email advmlthreatmatrix-core@googlegroups.com.
 This emails all the core contributors.